 2. A good briefcase.
 You are (probably) not a secret agent man, so you do not need an aluminum Halliburton briefcase.
 Get something with the strong whiff of good leather.
 Do not overstuff it.
 Your laptop and maybe a portfolio is all you really need.
 Ghurka uses top notch leather that will age gracefully.
 The Barrister and Counselor models are classic.

 3. A good pen.
 You don’t need to use it every day, but when you have something worth signing, you don’t necessarily want to do it with a Bic.
 The best type of pen should have been a gift, but just in case no one has given you one, Waterman is the originator of the fountain pen, S.T.
 Dupont specializes in beautiful lacquer designs, and Faber–Castell has been making pens since 1761.

-4. A Blackberry.
+4. A Fitness Tracker.
 I know nothing about these things.
-I can barely program my cellphone.
+I can barely program my phone.
 But all the corporate drone friends I have assure me that they need one of these.
-My brother (a doctor) tells me that all doctors carry one around to check their diagnosis, which is somewhat disconcerting.

 5. A classic pair of sunglasses.
 Nothing wraparound and nothing that says “My other suit is a wetsuit, bro.”
 You live in the city.
 You go to an indoor gym.
 You have a latte with nonfat milk in the morning with your New York Times.
 Get something classic from a classic brand like Persol or Oliver Peoples.